ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

+---
+layout: default
+title: Canadian Police Violence Data
+nav_order: 3
+---
 # Data Normalization

-Normalization, is the process of scaling (AKA Normalizing) one number by another.
+Normalization, is the process of scaling (AKA Normalizing) one number by another:
-* For example, we can as the question:
-    * Which police departments are most likely to kill an unarmed person?
-* We need two pieces of information for each police department
+* ie. To find get the proportion of Canada's population made up by each racial group, we need to know:
-    * A) The total unarmed victims
+    * A) The population of each racial group
-    * B) The total victims
+    * B) The total population
-* We can divide A by B, this will tell us what percentage of each departments victims were unarmed.
+  * Dividing A by B, tells the percentage of Canada's population each demographic group makes up.

-* So our normalization calculation would look like:
+* Looking at the proportion

 \begin{align}